 Since making a commitment about two years ago to purchase items made in America, I’ve been looking at everything I own to see where things have been made.

 Most of my clothes were made in China or other Asian countries.
-Finding clothes made in America isn’t difficult but it does require some research.
-It means I no longer simply “go shopping” at a place such as Lord & Taylor when I need a party dress for the following week.
+Finding clothes made in America can be tough.
+I have to do research, and it means I no longer simply “go shopping” at a place such as Lord & Taylor when I need a party dress for the following week.

-But unfortunately, many brands have moved offshore, including venerable U.S. brands such as Hoy Shoe Company, manufacturers of the iconic Salt Water® sandal.
+Unfortunately, many brands have moved offshore, including venerable US brands such as Hoy Shoe Company, manufacturers of the iconic Salt Water® sandal.
 The footwear company, founded in 1944 by Walter Hoy, used to produce all of its sandals and shoes in St. Louis, Missouri.
 No longer.
 The classic sandal is now made in China.

 I still have my son’s first pair of infant Salt Water sandals sitting on my office shelf.
 I was pleased to see “Made in the USA” stamped into the leather sole and am saddened the company believed it had to move its operations offshore.
 I look at the sandals and wonder how many people lost their jobs.

 Some of the furniture I purchased before 2000 was made in the US; the stuff purchased relatively recently was not.
 I can tell the difference even without looking for a label because the items made offshore are cheaply constructed and lack elegance of craftsmanship.

 As I began to source new manufacturers, I was very excited to learn of Joybird Furniture, which makes reproduction mid-century furnishings by hand (I own a mid-century ranch house).
 Alas, everything is constructed in Mexico, something the company doesn’t tell you on their somewhat misleading website.